 Hawaii National Guard Family Program: The Hawaii National Guard Family Program offers services and support of Family readiness for Service members and dependents.
 Links to many State and Federal programs, including Family Assistance Centers, Veteran Assistance, psychological help, and others may be found on the site as well as contact information for local support specialists.

 Eligibility: Hawaii National Guard members and Families are encouraged to visit the website and take advantage of the offered programs.

 Vital Statistics: Free certified copies of vital statistics forms when needed for Veterans' claims.

 Special Housing for Disabled Veterans: Payment by the State of up to $5,000 for the purpose of purchasing or remodeling a home to improve handicapped accessibility.
 The award is processed through the Hawaii Office of Veterans Services pending the availability of state funds.

 Eligibility: This cemetery is for Veterans, their Spouses, and minor Children who are under 21 years of age or under 23 years of age if pursuing a course of instruction at an approved educational institution.
-Unmarried adult children who are physically or mentally disabled and incapable of self-support before reaching the age of 21 years also are eligible for burial.
+Unmarried adult Children who are physically or mentally disabled and incapable of self-support before reaching the age of 21 years also are eligible for burial.

 Veterans Health Administration

 Honolulu: VA Pacific Islands Health Care System, Spark M. Matsunaga VAMC, 459 Patterson Rd, 808-433-0600 / 800-214-1306